csstools/cssdb/CONTRIBUTING.md

 For best results, be sure your contributions make sense to everyone else.
 If you’re unfamiliar with git, consider the following workflow.

-1. To begin, [fork this project], clone your fork, and add our upstream.
+1. To begin, [fork this project][fork], clone your fork, and add our upstream.
     ```bash
     # Clone your fork of the repo into the current directory
     git clone https://github.com/<your-user>/css-db